 As Ramadan is the month of Qur’an, a lot of people try to complete the recitation of this holy book, one chapter at a time.
-However, with the hustle and bustle of daily life it is very easy to fall behind.
+However, with the hustle and bustle of daily life, it is very easy to fall behind.
 As these middle ten days are usually the slowest, it is the perfect time to catch up and get back on track.
 If you are on schedule, why not look into the translation of this holy book?
-Although the Qur’an has an amazing effect on the one who is reading, it will have a greater affect when you understand what you are reading.
+Although the Qur’an has an amazing effect on the one who is reading, it will have a greater effect when you understand what you are reading.

-5. Remember Allah (swt)
+5. Remember Allah (SWT)

-Lastly, to keep you from falling into laziness, keep the remembrance of Allah (swt) on your tongue.
-Any spare chance you get, don’t hesitate to perform dhikr.
+Lastly, to keep you from falling into laziness, keep the remembrance of Allah (SWT) on your tongue.
+Any chance you get, don’t hesitate to perform dhikr.
 Dhikr holds immense benefits, from removing anxiety and sadness to enlightening the heart and bringing peace and tranquillity.
 It's one of the easiest and most beneficial acts of worship - light on the tongue and heavy on the scales!